Catalog Templates

 image: docker.io/example/example-operator-bundle:0.1.0

-Using the opm alpha render-template basic command on this input generates the full FBC:
+Using the opm alpha render-template basic command on this input generates the full FBC (skipping large bundle metadata objects):

 ---